zhz03/dataset_tool/README.md

 . setup.sh
 ```

-Note: This shouldn't be an issue, but if your Python version is 3.8 or 3.9, then running `. setup.sh` will crash and you will have to manually install Carla package after you finish running `. setup.sh`:
+Note: This shouldn't be an issue, but if your Python version is 3.8 or 3.9, then running `. setup.sh` will crash.
+Then, you will have to manually install Carla package after you finish running `. setup.sh`:

 ```bash
 # You will see a cache directory after you finish